Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Method

 Following~\cite{goyal2019counterfactual}, we construct a counterfactual $I^*$ in the feature space $f(.)$ by replacing spatial cells in $f(I)$ with cells from $f(I')$ such that the classifier predicts $c'$ for $I^*$.
 This is done by first rearranging the cells in $f(I')$ to align with $f(I)$ using a permutation matrix $P \in \mathbb{R}^{hw \times hw}$, then selectively replacing entries in $f(I)$ according to a sparse binary gating vector $\mathbf{a} \in \mathbb{R}^{hw}$.
 Let $\circ$ denote the Hadamard product.
 The transformed image $I^*$ can be written as: \textbf{Classification loss:} Recall that our first goal is to identify class-specific image regions in $I$ and $I'$ such that replacing the regions in $I$ with those in $I'$ increases the predicted probability $g_{c'}(.)$ of class $c'$ for $I^*$.
 To avoid a trivial solution where all cells of $I$ are replaced, a sparsity constraint is applied on $\mathbf{a}$ to minimize the number of cell edits ($m$).
 Following the greedy approach from~\cite{goyal2019counterfactual}, we iteratively replace spatial cells in $I$ by repeatedly solving Eq.~\ref{eq: class_loss} that maximizes the predicted probability $g_{c'}(\cdot)$ until the model's decision changes.
 We evaluate $g_{c'}$ for each of the $h^2w^2$ permutations constructed by replacing a single cell in $f(I)$ with an arbitrary cell in $f(I')$.
 The computational complexity is $2 \cdot C_f + m h^2 w^2 \cdot C_g$, where $C_f$ and $C_g$ denote the cost of $f$ and $g$ respectively.

-However, Eq.~\ref{eq: class_loss} does not guarantee that the replaced cells are semantically similar.
-For example, in the task of bird classification, the counterfactual could replace the wing of a bird in $I$ with head in $I'$ (e.g., Fig.~\ref{fig: teaser}-b) leading to nonsensical explanations.
-We address this problem through a semantic consistency constraint \ul{without using additional annotations}, described next.
+Eq.~\ref{eq: class_loss} does not guarantee that the replaced cells are semantically similar.
+For example, in the task of bird classification, the counterfactual could replace the wing in $I$ with head in $I'$ (e.g., Fig.~\ref{fig: teaser}-b) leading to nonsensical explanations.
+We address this problem via a semantic consistency constraint, described next.